srikiranvelpuri/OCRScanner/README.md

 # OCRScanner
-- A hybrid application for text recognition built using React Native
+A hybrid application for text recognition built using React Native .

+## Features
-- In this application a user can select an exisitng image or capture a new image and extract text from the image
+- User can select an exisitng image or capture a new image and extract text from the image
 - It is an on device text recognition application, i.e, does not require internet

 ## Key Packages